Cloud communications have grown increasingly more popular in recent years.

 So, if public cloud communications deliver your solutions over a public network, and private cloud strategies provide you with your own specific instance of the cloud, what is hybrid?

 A hybrid cloud unified communications approach is designed to combine the best of both worlds by allowing organisations to access unlimited scalability and cost efficiencies while keeping their core applications and other components within their control.
-For companies who need a more customised approach to unified communications, hybrid cloud can be the perfect solution.
+For companies who need a more customised approach to unified communications, a hybrid cloud can be the perfect solution.

 What do Hybrid Cloud Communications Offer?